ALive-research/Slicer-Liver/Docs/adr/0009-ux-and-design-discipline.md

 behind UI decisions.
 ADR-0003 establishes a testability invariant for behaviour; nothing comparable exists for interaction design.

-The medical-device usability literature provides directly applicable methodology.  **IEC 62366-1:2015** specifies a usability engineering process for medical devices (use-related risk, formative and summative evaluation, documented rationale).  **ISO 9241-210:2019** specifies human-centred design for interactive systems (iteration, user involvement, explicit context of use).
-Slicer-Liver is not currently certified as a medical device, but the user population *is* clinicians planning real interventions, and the methodology cost of adopting now is far lower than retrofitting later.
+The medical-device usability literature provides useful reference material — **IEC 62366-1:2015** (usability engineering for medical devices) and **ISO 9241-210:2019** (human-centred design for interactive systems).
+Slicer-Liver is not currently certified as a medical device and this ADR does not require formal adherence to these standards.
+They are listed as references that authors and reviewers may consult.

 The v2.0.0 cutover is the right moment to fix this — before the migration locks in patterns by precedent and before retrofitting